harika-ko/Capstone_Project/README.md

 # FoodMood

-This application is all about food with various features.
+This application is for Food lovers built with various features in single application.

 User can "Sign Up" or if they already did sign up they can "Login"